clausehound/clausehound-blog/content/blog/blog-bite-can-corporations-in-kentucky-establish-the-venue-for-derivative-and-books-and-records-litigation-in-their-articles-of-incorporation/index.md

 ---
-title: "Blog Bite: Can corporations establish the venue for litigation based on their registered business address?"
+title: "Jurisdiction Shopping - Can corporations establish the venue for litigation based on their registered business address?"
 author: alina@clausehound.com
 tags: ["Articles of Incorporation","Mondaq","Learn","USA","All Jurisdictions","USA(KY)"]
 date: 2016-02-22 00:00:00